solo-io/workshops/istio-basics/02-secure-service-ingress.md

 ## Configure the inbound traffic

-The ingress gateway will create a Kubernetes Service of type `LoadBalancer`.
+The Istio ingress gateway will create a Kubernetes Service of type `LoadBalancer`.
 Use this IP address to reach the gateway:

 ```bash
 kubectl get svc -n istio-system